-LOW POSTAGE RATES!
+FREE POSTAGE ON ALL ORDERS except seed.
 Any queries - please email info@westcountrylupins.co.uk - we cannot take calls.
-WHOLESALE LIST AVAILABLE ON REQUEST but please note for collection only..
-New plants now available
+WHOLESALE LIST AVAILABLE ON REQUEST but please note for collection only.
+FREE POSTAGE OFFER NOW!

 Our Lupins